Trains in Germany

 MarinoBus vehicles have free Wi-Fi on board, hi-fi stereo, reclining seats, and air conditioning for your convenience.
 The company's luggage policy lets you travel with two bags, but it will be in your best interest to make sure your bus has a storage space and to reserve a spot for your large suitcase or bag beforehand.
 You can also carry along one hand luggage (backpack) with you when you board your bus.
 If you plan on journeying with your furry companion, MarinoBus has a flexible pet policy.
 It is possible to travel with your live pet weighing a maximum of 22 pounds (10 kg), provided you make a reservation (at the cost of 40% discounted pet rate) and place it in a special carrier on the ground next to your seat.
 The exception to the pet rule is a guide dog for a blind passenger that does not need to fulfill any conditions.
 TTI Leonettibus lets you journey with a suitcase or parcel (should have your name and surname) that doesn't exceed 44 pounds (20 kg) and one piece of hand luggage, at no extra cost.
 However, you might have to part with a small fee if you bring extra baggage.
 The company also allows passengers to travel with small pets that must be in their carriers at all times.
 If you're traveling by Express Bus, the bus policy limits luggage transportation to a single suitcase or a parcel that weighs not more than 44 pounds (22 kg).
 You can also carry with you a shoulder bag and place it in the overhead compartment.
 Baggage rates are free for one suitcase (ought to have your name), while extra luggage will attract a small fee.
 Express Bus also has a friendly pet policy whereby you can go on your voyage with your small four-legged friend in a pet carrier.
 If you are disabled and require specific needs, you can request services when you're booking your ticket.

-When taking a bus from Rome, you have a couple of bus stations you can depart from including Rome, Tiburtina Station, Rome, Termini (G) and Rome, Roma Ostiense.
-When you arrive in Salerno, your bus can arrive in bus stations including Salerno, Piazza Montpellier/ Viale Antonio Gramsci, Salerno, Via Vinciprova and Salerno, Piazza Montpellier.
+When taking the bus between Rome and Salerno, you can choose to depart from bus stations like Rome, Termini (G), Rome, Roma Ostiense and Roma, Via Marsala / Viale Enrico De Nicola.
+Your journey can end in bus stations such as Salerno, Piazza Montpellier/ Viale Antonio Gramsci, Salerno, Via Vinciprova and Salerno, Piazza Montpellier.

-Omio customers traveling this route book their buses from Roma Termini to Salerno, Piazza Montpellier/ Viale Antonio Gramsci.
+Omio customers who travel this route most frequently depart from Roma Termini and arrive in Salerno, Piazza Montpellier/ Viale Antonio Gramsci.

-Passengers booking this journey most frequently board their buses from Roma Termini and need to travel around 1 mile (s) / 1 km from the city center to get to this bus station.
+Passengers board their bus most frequently from Roma Termini and travel around 1 mile (1.6 km) from the city center to this bus station.

-Passengers arriving in Salerno most often arrive at Salerno, Piazza Montpellier/ Viale Antonio Gramsci and need to travel around 1 mile (s) / 1 km from this bus station to the city center.
+Passengers traveling this route most often arrive at Salerno, Piazza Montpellier/ Viale Antonio Gramsci and need to travel approximately 0.7 miles (1.1 km) from the bus station to the city center in Salerno.

 Here are some other resources that might have the information you need